Back to blog

 The current Mention.com Company plan at $599/month (billed annually) includes:

-• Real-time monitoring across web, news, blogs, forums, and social platforms
+• Monitoring across web, news, blogs, forums, and social platforms

 • Monitoring across over 1 billion sources